 These underlying problems can manifest in complications such as

 difficulties managing mood and emotion

 inability to maintain relationships

 unfocussed life direction, values and aims

 Without treating the underlying trauma, symptoms such as anxiety or depression will not be resolved.

-Psychotherapy for complex trauma focusses on gently uncovering and developing self awareness around the trauma in a safe and controlled way.
+Psychotherapy and counselling for complex trauma focusses on gently uncovering and developing self awareness around the trauma in a safe and controlled way.
 Trauma therapy also treats Complex PTSD by providing a reparative experience of relationship to help resolve the relational aspects of the trauma.

 Because Complex PTSD is often the result of negative experiences in early attachment relationships, therapy aims to create a positive, empathetic and nurturing therapeutic relationship.

 How Psychotherapy Can Help you Recover

 The negative experience of self created through the original trauma in Complex PTSD often includes very intense feelings of shame which can be triggered through relationships and social interactions.